 Independent verifiers following the offline procedure in the Key Ceremony document should try keys in the order they appear on the well-known endpoint: current first, then each historical key.
 A successful verification under any published key is, for the purposes of BitSeal's attestation, a successful verification.

-This policy may be updated to reflect operational changes, improvements in key custody (for example, a migration from Vercel environment variables to a hardware-backed KMS), or in response to external events.
+This policy may be updated to reflect operational changes, improvements in key custody (the 2026-05-29 migration from a software-stored private key in Vercel environment variables to AWS KMS Ed25519 hardware custody is the canonical example), or in response to external events.
 The effective date at the top of this page is updated on every change.
 Prior versions are available on request at [email protected].